 Are you struggling with discolored or chipped teeth?
 Is your self-confidence dwindling because of how your teeth look when you smile?
 Are these inhibiting the way you live your normal life?
-If so, consider talking to your dentist about porcelain veneers.
+If so, consider talking to your dentist about the benefits of porcelain veneers.
 Porcelain veneers, like the name suggests, are made of porcelain and are custom shells that are used to protect a damaged or discolored tooth.
-They are good for many different reasons and situations including but not limited to fixing misshaped teeth, worn down teeth, and even chipped and broken teeth.
-If you have questions about porcelain veneers cost, keep reading below:
+They are beneficial for many different reasons and situations including but not limited to fixing misshaped teeth, worn down teeth, and even chipped and broken teeth.
+If you have questions about porcelain veneers cost, keep reading below to get the answers you need.
+If you still have questions after reading the information provided below, don’t hesitate to contact Dr. Douglas Hamill for a free veneer consultation today.

-When crafted, they are made to match the color of your natural, surrounding teeth in order to show a seamless transition.
+When veneers are crafted in our office, they are made to match the color of your natural, surrounding teeth in order to show a seamless transition.
+When people have porcelain veneers, others often don’t even know it aside from their perfect smile.
 With a porcelain veneer, your functionality and aesthetic can be restored again.
-Because of our current economy, people are becoming more aware of the costs associated with health and oral procedures.
-Getting a porcelain veneer can be slightly expensive depending on the type you receive, but in the long run, they are worth it due to their ability to permanently help you and the way you look.
+Because of our current economy and COVID-19, people are becoming more aware of the costs associated with oral health and other medical procedures.
+Porcelain veneers cost more than a general dentistry option but in the long run, they are well worth it due to their ability to permanently help boost your self-confidence, form and function.
+Keep reading to learn more.

 Types of Porcelain Veneers